-The re-zoning of 8 Rawson place allows for the construction of between ten to twelve additional privately owned aircraft storage hangars and approximately three aviation business hangars that could support maintenance, avionics, restoration and charter businesses.
+The re-zoning of 8 Rawson Place allows for approximately three aviation business hangars that could support maintenance, avionics, restoration and charter businesses.

 Current Kyneton Aero Club membership sits at over 170 members over 34 hangars, housing approximately 60 aircraft.
 Consultation with Kyneton Aero Club suggest there are close to 20 members on the waiting list for a hangar permit.